|Opened||March 17, 1990|

 Becoming a Hybrid Giant

-On November 1, 2009, the original Texas Giant closed in preparations for its renovation into a hybrid roller coaster.
+On November 1, 2009, the original Texas Giant closed in preparation for its renovation into a hybrid roller coaster.
 Throughout the 2010 season, extensive construction took place for the ride's reopening in 2011.
 Though Texas Giant was the tallest wooden coaster in the world when it opened, Rocky Mountain Construction designed the lift hill to increase by 10 more feet.
+New Texas Giant opened on April 22, 2011.
+The attraction features a 79-degree first drop and top speeds of 65 miles per hour.

 Texas Giant receives new air gates and the transfer track is reconstructed.